 Diane Tosh, Vice Chair, is a Brooklyn based family development consultant.
 A lifelong social-justice activist, she began volunteering at the War Resisters League in the 1970’s and never looked back.
 She has served on the Boards of both local and national organization and specializes in setting up development and marketing departments for non-profit organizations.
 She was acting Executive Director of the Muste Institute, 2002-2003, stayed on as a Board member until 2007, and returned to the Board in 2017.

 Susan Kent Cakars joined the Muste Institute Board in 1986.
 She is a retired writer and editor of children's books and language arts textbooks, and was formerly a WIN Magazine editor and a War Resisters League executive committee member.

-David McReynolds is a pacifist and socialist who helped found the Muste Institute.
+David McReynolds (1929-2018) was a pacifist and socialist who helped found the Muste Institute.
 He was a staff member at the War Resisters League for nearly four decades and served as Chair of War Resisters International from 1986 to 1988.
 He is the author of A Philosophy of Nonviolence, one of the Muste Institute's Essay Series pamphlets; a 1970 book, We Have Been Invaded by the 21st Century (out of print); and many articles.
 David was the Socialist Party USA candidate for President in 1980 and 2000.
 He also served for many years on the board of Cooper Square Mutual Housing Authority.
 Along with the late Barbara Deming, he was the subject of a dual 2011 biography by Martin Duberman, A Saving Remnant.